kyoheiu/carbon/README.md

 Here, assume that you store text files in `/path/to/data`.

-1. If you'd like to use the git feature, `git init && git add -A && git commit -m "Initial commit"` in `data`.
+1. If you'd like to use the git feature, create a git repository in your `data`.
    After that, add `user.name` and `user.email` to `data/.git/config` like this:

 ```